corynorris/FreeCodeCamp/README.md

 My solutions for the free code camp's ~800 hour course.

 ## Contents
-The repository is divided into 2 folders,
+The repository is divided into 2 folders:
-`bonfires/`
-`ziplines`

-The `ziplines` folder contains various and relatively straight forward javascript challenges (sorted by in folders by difficulty), while the `bonfires` folder contains several front-end projects that combine, javascript, css and html.
+`bonfires/` - Contains various and relatively straight forward javascript challenges (sorted by in folders by difficulty)
+`ziplines` - Contains several front-end projects that combine, javascript, css and html.
 Some `bonfire` projects utilize promenent web libraries such as `ReactJS` and are named to reflect that appropriately.